SAMMISolutions/docs/doc_posts/_commands-variables/set-button-variable.md

 Creates a new button variable or modifies an existing one.\
 Button variables are other buttons local variables.\
 Supports setting button variables directly to objects/arrays without having to parse and stringify them.
 This includes setting array values to other objects, too.
-If you need to set a button variable in non persisten button, please use [Set Button Instance Variable](#setbuttoninstancevariable) command instead.
+If you need to set a button variable in a non persistent button, please use the [Set Button Instance Variable](#setbuttoninstancevariable) command instead.

 {% include alert.html text="Variable names can contain numbers, letters and _, but cannot start with a number itself." type="warning" %}